Medicare 2024 Physician Fee Schedule Proposed Rule

 One of the most significant aspects of the proposed rule is the Conversion Factor (CF) update.
 For 2024, the Centers for Medicare and Medicaid Services (CMS) is proposing a decrease of 3.4% to $32.7476 from 2023 rates.
 A lower CF implies reduced payment rates from Medicare; however, many moving pieces can ultimately play a part in the BIG picture when attempting to assess the impact.

-It's essential for healthcare providers to carefully analyze the potential impact of this change on their revenue streams.
+Several inpatient based professional services are impacted by this reduction, with anesthesiology being noted amongst them.
+It's essential for healthcare systems and providers to carefully analyze the potential impact of this change on their revenue streams.

 MIPS Reporting Options and Performance Threshold Increase